 1. Consider Your Nutritional Needs

-Most pregnant folks need an additional 300 calories during the second and third trimesters.
+Most pregnant women need an additional 300 calories during the second and third trimesters.

 However, this is not an excuse to pile on the ice cream!

-Choosing healthy and nutritious foods is even more important in pregnancy.
+Choosing healthy and nutritious foods is even more important in pregnancy to promote your own health and well-being as well as that of your baby.

-(Of course, the occasional treat is important too but try to eat high sugar foods in the middle of the day, or before dinner, to keep your blood sugar stable overnight.)
+(Of course, the occasional treat is important, too, but try to avoid eating high-sugar right before bed to prevent blood sugar spikes overnight.)

 Many pregnant people refer to the second trimester as the “honeymoon phase” or as their favorite part of pregnancy.